 According to the American Podiatric Medical Association, foot disorders are among the most widespread and neglected health problems affecting people in this country today.
-No wonder the need for experienced podiatrists, like the ones at the Foot and Ankle Specialists of Illinois, are on the rise.
+No wonder the need for experienced podiatrists, like the ones at the Foot and Ankle Specialists of Illinois, is on the rise.

 What Is a Podiatrist?

-A podiatrist, is a medical doctor who provides medical diagnosis and treatment of foot and ankle issues.
-From ailments such as bunions, heel pain, spurs, hammertoes, ingrown toenails, warts, corns and calluses, to treating other foot and ankle concerns such as sprains, fractures, infections, and injuries, a podiatrist specializes in everything foot and ankle.
+A podiatrist is a medical doctor who provides medical diagnosis and treatment of foot and ankle issues.
+From ailments such as bunions, heel pain, spurs, hammertoes, ingrown toenails, warts, corns, and calluses, to treating other foot and ankle concerns such as sprains, fractures, infections, and injuries, a podiatrist specializes in everything foot and ankle.

 What Does a Podiatrist Do?

 While some podiatrists may specialize in certain types of conditions or treatments, most podiatrists perform the following:

 - Diagnose and treat a variety of foot and ankle ailments and injuries, including Bunions, Corns, Calluses, Cysts, Ulcers, Tumors, Ingrown Toenails, Heel Spurs, Plantar Fasciitis, Bone Disorders, Deformities, Skin and Nail Diseases, Fractures

 - Perform treatments and/or surgeries to correct foot and ankle problems, such as bunions, fractures, hammertoes, infections, ruptured Achilles, and other ligaments and tendons.